LukeyBSystems/deepstatsdocs/docs/configuration/deepStatsManager.md

 After you've added the DeepStatsManager, locate it in the scene object list and assign your Configuration and Properties ScriptableObjects.

 {: .note }
-DeepStatsManager initialises a number of required properties at startup and will require a restart if you need to update the Configuration or Properties.
+DeepStatsManager initialises a number of required properties at startup.
+You will need to restart your game if you need to update the Configuration or Properties.